7 Mobile Design Considerations for Effective Flash to HTML5 Conversion

-1. Ensure images are screen-compatible:
+1. Ensure images are screen-compatible

-2. Ensure navigation buttons are large in size:
+2. Ensure navigation buttons are large enough

-3. Ensure navigation is simple:
+3. Ensure navigation is simple

 Use simple and clear navigations.
 Ensure you do not put your learners in a situation where they find it difficult and confusing to navigate through the course.
 Also ensure you keep the navigation bar in the same position across all screens, thus making it easy for them to discover.